Skip to main content

 .env

-If your project is not in a Git repository, you need to initialize a Git repository:
+If your project isn't already in a Git repository:

 git init